david-martin/proposals/sync/ui.md

 ### Resolver Mappings

-TODO: Screen for resolver mappings list missing?
+*TODO*: Screen for resolver mappings list missing?
-TODO: Why do we need response mappings?
+*TODO*: Why do we need response mappings?
 Doesn't GraphQl let us define how the response exactly looks like?

 This section lets the user define queries for data sources and map them to resolvers.